Work in Residence Life

 Who can I ask if I have additional questions?

-New applicants: Please complete the mandatory Residence Advisor Hiring Information Course online via Canvas.
+New applicants: Please complete the mandatory Residence Advisor Recruitment Information Course online via Canvas.
 If you have any remaining questions, contact information is provided at the end of the course.